COVID-19

 Outcomes from the research were published in Science of The Total Environment.

-The Wastewater Dashboard aims to summarize and organize methods that have been reported to detect SARS-CoV-2 (SARS-2) in wastewater around the world.
-It is meant to be a quick resource for researchers and for those who are interested in identifying potential partnerships.
-Results include peer-reviewed papers and preprints.
-The dashboard can be downloaded and filtered by country, sampling method (grab vs. composite), concentration method category (e.g. precipitation, ultracentrifugation), and PCR methods and is up to date as of December 2020.
+The Wastewater Methods Dashboard project aimed to summarize and organize methods that had been reported to detect SARS-CoV-2 (SARS-2) in wastewater around the world.
+It was meant to be a quick resource for researchers and for those who are interested in identifying potential partnerships.
+Results included peer-reviewed papers and preprints.
+Additional resources and dashboards on SARS-CoV-2 wastewater protocols listed below.

 COVID-19 WBE Collaborative - A network of global experts sharing publications and resources to further COVID-19 wastewater based epidemiological research.